 12. Neem Oil

-Neem oil is a natural pesticide that may also work against hammerhead flatworms and others.
+Neem oil is a natural pesticide that may also be effective against hammerhead flatworms and other pests.

 To use neem oil against flatworms in soil, mix 5 ml of neem oil with 2 ml of liquid dish soap in a liter of water.
 Use this solution as a soil drench, spot-treating the areas where flatworms are most active.